Kalikoze/be_resources/module2/lessons/joins_group_order.md

 ```

 This query will return a collection of Course objects.
 The first will be the Course with the highest avg_score.

+We can order by multiple attributes, for example we could order students by last name then first name:
+`Student.order("last_name desc, first_name asc")`

+We can also write this in hash notation:
+`Student.order(last_name: :desc, first_name: :asc)`

 ## Checks for Understanding